harmony-one/pyhmy/README.md

 ```

 TODO: sample of how to use the library, reference Tezos.
 TODO: start (and finish) some of the documentation.
+TODO: add more blockchain rpcs
+TODO: check None return types for rpcs
+TODO: more detailed tests for rpcs